htsoft23/lxp-packet/README.md

 ### Reading

-This is the simplest use-case; read the value of something from the inverter.
+This is the simplest use-case; read the value of a register from the inverter.

 ```ruby
 pkt = LXP::Packet::ReadHold.new